Recipes : Edible

 1 cup Honey

 Combine berries and water in a saucepan.
-Bring it up to a boil and down to a simmer.
-Simmer until the mixture is reduced by half the volume.
+Bring it up to a boil and then turn heat down to a simmer.
+Simmer until the mixture for approximately 30 minutes or until it looks like the volume is reduced by half.
 Strain the elder berries out.
-Combine the leftover liquid (about 2 cups) with 1 cup of honey.
+Combine the leftover elderberry infused liquid (about 2 cups) with 1 cup of honey.
 Bottle, store in fridge for longest shelf-life.
 Yields: 24 fl. oz of syrup.

 The following recipe is a delicious heart tonifying, spiced, aphrodisiac syrup!
 Add 1-2 tablespoons to warm water or tea, on dessert (ice cream, pie) or in a Hot Toddy on a cold night.